Our Top 3 Virtual Interview Tips

 3) Conduct a test run

-Even if you use Skype regularly and are very familiar with the platform, make sure to turn on your camera and conduct a test run.
+Even if you are familiar with a given platform, turn on your camera and conduct a test run.

 In particular, pay attention to the following: